-Homework assignments will be due at 6p.m. on every Monday, Wednesday and Friday with the exceptions of 27 July and 5 August.
-An additional assignment will be due on Thursday, 4 August.
+Homework assignments will be due at 6p.m. on every Monday, Wednesday and Friday with the exception of 11 August.
 Each of the thirteen homework assignments will be worth 10 points, for a total of 130 points.
 These assignments will require the use of Aplia.
 Instructions on accessing Aplia are available in the course Desire2Learn website.